coffeendude/ipfs-cids-go-scraper/README.md

 `go run main.go -host=localhost -port=5432 -user=postgres -password=example -dbname=postgres -sslmode=disable`

-**Note: For connecting to a remote AWS RDS instance, you need to set -sslmode='require'
+**Note: To connect to a remote AWS RDS instance, you need to set -sslmode='require' **Note: If you would like to spin up a local postgres container to connect to you would need to run:

+`docker compose up db`

+Then use the run command from the example above

+## API
+There are 2 commands possible for running the API:

+Get All:
+`localhost:8080/tokens`

+Get By Cid:
+`localhost:8080/tokens/<cid>`

 ## Benchmark Tests
 The application includes two benchmark tests: BenchmarkFetchAndStoreMetadata and BenchmarkConnectToDB.
 These tests measure the performance of fetching and storing metadata for a list of CIDs in the database, and connecting to the database, respectively.
 These tests are important for understanding the performance characteristics of the application and identifying potential bottlenecks.